zoltantoth0409/liferay-portal/modules/apps/web-experience/journal/README.markdown

 # Liferay Journal

-*Journal* is a module for Liferay 7.0 that allows non-technical users to publish content to a Liferay site without having advanced knowledge of web technology or programming of any sort.
+*Journal* is a module for Liferay 7.0.
+The Journal is part of Liferay's Web Experience Management which provides a full enterprise solution for web publishing and allows non-technical users to publish content to a Liferay site without having advanced knowledge of web technology or programming.

 Liferay Journal is part of the Liferay Portal project.
 [Liferay Portal]